Federal Financial Supervisory Authority: Banking

 All information will be assessed and evaluated in close cooperation with the Deutsche Bundesbank.
 In addition, BaFin may order special tests, which are also carried out by members of the Bundesbank on the spot.

 The Banking Law provides BaFin an extensive arsenal of sanctions including criminal sanctions, ranging from written warnings of fines to withdrawal of banking license.

 Insurance

 Similar to bank supervision, the Insurance Supervision Law (VAG) requires insurance companies to receive and maintain their business with the approval of BaFin, and the conditions are similar to those of banking supervision.
 BaFin supervises insurance companies (including pension and burial funds), holding companies, security, and pension funds.
 This excludes insurers that operate in only one province.
-These are subject to supervision by the competent local authority.

 The supervisor shall include the monitoring of security assets and solvency to ensure that insurance contracts can be met.
-BaFin also monitors in general compliance with all laws applicable to the operation of insurance businesses.

 Securities

 BaFin is required to ensure the functioning of the German markets for securities and derivatives in accordance with the Securities Trading Act (WpHG).
 This includes in particular the prevention of insider trading and other market abuses such as price and market manipulation.

 As part of this BaFin collects information on all securities traded as well as disclosures from listed companies from all market participants.
 This information is used to detect insider trading, price, and market manipulation.
 In particular, the buying and selling of shares by company management in the same company is monitored closely (Directors Dealings).
 BaFin also ensures market transparency by supervising reporting rules and disclosure requirements and makes sure these are followed.

 BaFin enforcement powers range from the issuing of subpoenas and questioning people, suspending or prohibition trading in financial instruments up to being able to forward cases to the public prosecutor.

 Since 2002, under the Securities Acquisition and Takeover Act (Wertpapiererwerbs- und Übernahmegesetz, WpÜG), it also deals with monopoly issues during mergers and acquisitions.

 BaFin acts as the central depository for prospectus, however, BaFin only checks basic information and does not check for the accuracy and creditworthiness of the issuer.